WVURAIL/dspira-lessons/_posts/2021-07-01-gr_radio_astro_Installation.md

    12. Save and close (x in upper right corner).

+   13. Additionally you can create appropriate symbolic links
+       1. Check which python is the installed version of GNURadio by opening  `gnuradio-companion` in a terminal window and click on `Help --> About` and noting the python version on the dialog box that open.
-   13. Go to the following by typing: `cd /usr/local/lib/python3.8/dist-packages`
+       2. Go to the following by typing: `cd /usr/local/lib/python3.8/dist-packages` or `cd /usr/local/lib/python3.9/dist-packages` for the appropriate python version.

-   14. Enter `ls`

-   15. If the folder `radio_astro` exists, delete it by typing: `sudo rm -rf radio_astro` .
-If nothing shows up after typing `ls`, then everything is fine.
+       3. Type `ln -s /usr/local/lib/python3/dist-packages/radio_astro`

 **Check that the Installation was Successful**

-   16. *Restart your terminal window*.
+   1.  *Restart your terminal window*.
 Run the program in Gnuradio:
          - In a terminal window type `gnuradio-companion`
          - Open the *spectrometer_w_cal.grc* program as follows: